Seven Days in Madrid: A Journey of Youth, Participation, and Change

 Between 31 March and 7 April, I had the incredible opportunity to participate in an international youth training course in Madrid, Spain.
-This experience brought together young changemakers from countries such as Tunisia, Portugal, Bulgaria, Germany, Italy, and Ukraine, united by a shared ambition: to explore how meaningful participation can transform communities.
+The program brought together young changemakers from Tunisia, Portugal, Bulgaria, Germany, Italy, and Ukraine, all united by one goal: learning how meaningful participation can transform communities.

 🎥 Watch the Experience